Something Wild (1961 film)

-Something Wild is a 1961 American independent drama neo noir psychological thriller film directed by Jack Garfein, and starring Carroll Baker, Ralph Meeker and Mildred Dunnock.
-The film follows a young New York City college student who, after being brutally raped, is taken in and held captive by a mechanic who witnessed her suicide attempt on the Manhattan Bridge.
-The film is based on the 1958 novel Mary Ann by Alex Karmel, who co-wrote the screenplay with Garfein.
+Something Wild is a 1961 American neo-noir psychological thriller film directed by Jack Garfein and starring his wife Carroll Baker and Ralph Meeker.
+It follows a young New York City college student who, after being brutally raped, is held captive by a mechanic who saves her from committing suicide on the Manhattan Bridge.
+The film is based on the 1958 novel Mary Ann by Alex Karmel, who cowrote the screenplay with Garfein.

-Released in December 1961, Something Wild violated a number of Hollywood conventions and taboos by showing an on-screen rape and brief nudity, and received a mixed response from film critics.